 With the many uncertainties surrounding a divorce action, there is one item that many clients can look to with certainty; court costs.
 These costs vary depending on the action brought, jurisdiction, and court; however, when you are filing a divorce action, your court and action are predetermined and therefore, you will be able to have a definite cost as to the charges you will incur from the court.
 Your divorce attorney has provided the court costs for our surrounding counties to provide you with a better understanding of the costs associated with your case.

-When meeting with your Pensacola Divorce Attorney one of the first questions you may be asked is where you and your spouse last lived together as a couple, or where you and your spouse presently reside.
-Depending upon those answers, your Pensacola Divorce Attorney will determine in which county your case needs to be filed.
+When meeting with your lawyer one of the first questions you may be asked is where you and your spouse last lived together as a couple, or where you and your spouse presently reside.
+Depending upon those answers, your attorney will determine in which county your case needs to be filed.
 Generally, most of the clients will file their divorce action in Escambia or Santa Rosa County.